Best External Heart Rate Monitors iMore 2020

 Your Apple Watch, sans band, fits into a mount with the backside exposed, so the Watch's sensors are unobstructed.
 The mount has a raised silicone border to protect the Watch from scratches (and keep it in place).

 If you're happy with the performance of your Apple Watch's heart rate sensor, but don't want it wrapped around your wrist while you work out, get the ActionSleeve.
-It's the perfect alternative.
+It's the perfect alternative to the best external heart rate monitor for Apple Watch.

 - Works with Apple Watch